xlladdins/xll/docs/Excel4MacrosA-D.md

 **ADD.TOOL**(**bar\_id, position, tool\_ref**)

-Bar\_id    is either a number specifying one of the built-in toolbars or the name of a custom toolbar.
+Bar\_id&nbsp;&nbsp;&nbsp;&nbsp;is either a number specifying one of the built-in toolbars or the name of a custom toolbar.

 |             |                      |
 | ----------- | -------------------- |